fluxfederation/squash_repeater/README.md

 In many cases, an exception is a failure, and you probably don't want to be nice about it, but for user-facing app's, you're degrading the user-experience even further.
-A quick-response "failure" is still many times better.
+A quick-response "failure" message to the user is still many times better than waiting many seconds (or more).

 On top of that, almost all exceptions are valuable, in that they have captured a failure-mode that you weren't previously aware of.
 If the server is down, then the